Arielwuhu/36614-Geese/Analysis/README.md

 # Automated Reporting

 This repository contains the python notebook required for running an automated report of our HHS and quality data.
-Along with an example

-The automated reporting occurs on a weekly basis and outputs an html file.
+The automated reporting occurs on a weekly basis and outputs an html file (provided in the repository).

 There are some visualizations (primarily the choropleths) that render poorly onto PDFs resulting in some minor formatting